serenityzz/serenityzz/_posts/2025-05-28-readinglog.md

 :radio: <br>
 To improve my English, I started listening to podcast during my daily commute about one month ago.
 I come across new vocabularies from time to time and write them down in my blog to better memorize them.<br>
-This is the first vacabulary log.<br>
+This is the first esipose of vacabulary log.<br>

 ### adversity
 - **Meaning:** A difficult or unpleasant situation, hardship or misfortune.